vulkano-rs/vulkano/README.md

    examples in the repo and also a list of projects that use vulkano.
  - [docs.rs](https://docs.rs/vulkano) - Full Vulkano API documentation
- - The guide on [vulkano.rs](https://vulkano.rs/guide/introduction) - Starts with trivial compute examples (~50 lines of code) then works up to rendering triangles and mandelbrots.
+ - The guide on [vulkano.rs](https://vulkano.rs/guide/introduction) - Starts with trivial compute examples (~50 lines of code) and then works up to rendering triangles and mandelbrots.
    The guide is currently outdated a little.
-We are planning to update it in the future, but it's a good place to start understanding base building blocks of Vulkano API.
+We are planning to update it in the future, but it's a good place to start understanding the base building blocks of Vulkano API.
  - Github [Issues](https://github.com/vulkano-rs/vulkano/issues) - Raise a topic, ask a question or report a bug.
-The new topics there are watching regularly by maintainers and other community users.
+The new topics there are watched regularly by maintainers and other community users.
  - Gitter [Chat](https://gitter.im/vulkano-rs/Lobby) - Another place to raise a question.
 However, the chat is not maintained regularly at this moment.
 Better use Github Issues for this purpose.